sometimesdigital/sometimesdigital/posts/about-weeknotes/about-weeknotes.md

  - I write the notes for myself, mostly.
 I’d like them to be *nice*, but I’d also like to be free of any expectations or pressure.
  - I want them to be generally computer-adjacent, at least in part.
- - I would like them to be inviting — this is currently not very obvious as I don’t have any contact info listed, but I’d like people to reach out to talk about things I’ve mentioned, or anything else.
+ - I would like them to be inviting — I’d like people to feel welcome to reach out to talk about things I’ve mentioned, or anything else.

 Weeknotes are just personal blog posts that I write once per week.
 But I like the concept, the indexing (I just write the week number - that way I don’t need to quantify the notes, and it gives a general idea of the time in the year), and how at the end of the week I see notes from people I like.
-Some people have separate RSS feeds set up for different kinds of posts, which I might do, but for now it all goes into one bin.
+I have [a separate RSS feed for weeknotes](/feeds/weeknotes.xml), but they do also go [into the general one](/feed.xml).
 Sometimes I post the links on Mastodon, but I usually don’t.

 The weekly schedule means that I can dedicate some time specifically for this.
 I don’t like to think too much about blogging or microblogging.
 I don’t like the compulsive urge to turn things into blog posts, or the workshopping of the phrasing of a tweet in the back of my head.
 Setting up a time in the week to write some thoughts works well enough.
 Sometimes I write things down for later during the week, but it’s not that intrusive.